MosaabMuhammed/DS-Map/1_Machine Learning/8_0_Models.md

 <details><summary><b>SGD Regressor</b></summary><p>
 ```
+# Fast when we have large training instances.
+# Fast when we have large number of features too!
 # Change the thetas at each instance.
 # gives a better thetas than GD, but not the best!
 # Requires Scaling!!